cldwalker/sacha/README.md

 `:lt.objs.editor/tab-settings` behavior. sacha will work with any tab-settings as long as they are consistently applied in one file.
 For caveats around this, see [Limitations](#limitations).

 sacha files end in `.otl`.
-This extension is needed for sacha's keybindings and possible future behaviors to take effect.
+This extension is needed for sacha's keybindings and behaviors to take effect.

 ## Commands